fabius/kccs-pcd-2020/DOCUMENTATION.md

 The most prevalent privacy respecting solution for a contact discovery service as of right now is implemented by Signal for their messenger.

 ### Signal messenger
 Signal took a first step in the right direction.
-In contrast to other messengers which are, (for monetary reasons among others) not looking deep into privacy respecting solutions, Signal makes each client device hash its phone number locally on the edge before uploading that hash to their servers.
-However even though this is better than uploading and storing everything in plain text, a typical phone number consists of about 10 digits.
+Signal makes each client device hash its phone number locally on the edge **before uploading** that hash to their servers.
+This is in stark contrast to other messengers which are not looking deep into privacy respecting solutions.
+This is due to monetary reasons among others.
+However, even though this is better than uploading and storing everything in plain text, a typical phone number only consists of about 10 digits.
 Hence these hashes are vulnerable to brute-force/dictionary attacks.

 Signal is aware of this issue and therefore falls back on a hardware solution.
 In this case Intel's trusted execution environment (SGX) is being used.
 This however only moves the trust issue to another level/party and does not solve it for good.